conradbeach/dotfiles/mac_setup_manual_steps_sp.md

   * Load license.
 (In iCloud Drive > Software Licenses and Such.)
 * [ ] Dash
   * Load License (In iCloud Drive > Software Licenses and Such.)
   * Set up syncing.
-Sync files are in iCloud Drive > Dash Sync.
+Sync files are in Google Drive (My Drive root).
 * [ ] iTerm
   * Load configuration.
 (In this repo.
 Change in Settings > General > Preferences)
 * [ ] Jabra Direct